 I smiled before telling the girl not to do it again.
 But I did regain some of my consciousness.

 This was the second slap according to her; also three hours had passed since we were back home.
 Having never seen me so out of control before, the poor girl didn’t know how to deal and started to weep.
 Seeing this, I snapped out of it even more, asking about what had happened.
-As both girls tried to explain, I slowly began to come back to my senses, yet significantly still perplexed.
+As both girls tried to explain, I slowly began to come back to my senses, yet still significantly perplexed.

-By then, language made more sense as I was able to form somewhat meaningful sentences, short and simple ones.
+By then, language made a tad more sense as I was able to form somewhat meaningful sentences, short and simple ones.
 I truly felt like a child right after birth, for there was this utter confusion about who I am at the core.
 So I started questioning the girls.

 This, I hold, is the aftermath of the Ego Death — its dissolution — which is a complete, yet temporary loss of subjective self-identity.
 It is the death of the sense of self, of who we think we are, our perceived individuality.
 This is a common feature of high doses of entheogens.